 Two lists, first - 'those that appered and are bound but not named in this book by the messenger' and - 'The names of those that were warned by the messenger but not bound or appered'.

-Starts with ten names and continues with a list of persons in ownership or occupation of ironworks, the names being placed against dates ranging from 22 Feb to 10 March.
+Starts with 10 names and continues with a list of persons or suspected gunfounders. in ownership or occupation of ironworks, the names being placed against dates ranging from 22 Feb. to 10 March.